kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 1. Write business code as usual
 2. Write tests using Stateprinter for generating the values of the asserts
 3. Run the test until they are *green*.
-4. Change the business code such that tests are *red*.
+4. Eventually business code changes, rendering some  tests *red*.
 5. Instruct Stateprinter to use auto-rewriting of unit test and issue a run of all unit tests
-6. Inspect the changes before pushing changes to both the business code *and tests*.
+6. Before commit, inspect the changes to both the business code *and tests*.

 The only real surprise here should be #5 - that we don't need to change the test when the code changes.
 How can this ever work?
 Allow me to assume you know how to write your business code.